Communication in business requires the understanding of different communication styles, and the ability to break down communication barriers.

 In business communication, effective communication requires a sort of “office communication toolkit” – the kind of resource Business Management Daily provides.

 Employers operate in an increasingly complex legal environment, made all the more difficult by the tough economy.
 Hiring has emerged as a particular trouble spot.
-You need to hire and maintain a skilled and productive workforce, but you must watch out for legal liability that can surface in the process.
+Here are the key liability hot spots you must watch out for in the hiring process:

 Which are you more likely to write: “Do not waste energy” or “Conserve energy”?
 If your writing contains a lot of “no’s” and “not’s,” it’s a signal of negative writing.
 Using positive language is a better way to promote your ideas.

 What’s your reputation at work?
 Chances are, everyone in your office has a “rep.” The Chirpy One.
 The Sloppy Dresser.
 The Bad Breath Guy.
 Fairly or unfairly, we tend to label people in our minds—and those labels change the way we treat our co-workers.